 At your first study visit (week 0) and second study visit (week 4), we will give you detailed instructions on how to incorporate the assigned cooking oils, spreads and snacks into your diet.
 You will also be given the opportunity at these visits to ask any questions or discuss any problems encountered with the study diet.
-Prior to each visit, you will be asked to collect your urine for 24 hours the day before (for example, previous day 7 am to visit day 7 am) and a stool sample into containers which we will provide you with.
+Prior to each visit, you will be asked to collect a fasted spot urine sample and stool sample into containers which we will provide you with.
 You should bring the container with you when you visit the SCRC.
+Stool and urine samples are optional.
 Each study visit to the SCRC should take approximately 1 hour, after which, you will be provided with a light breakfast.
 You will also be asked to complete a 4-day diet diary on 3 occasions (run-in period, weeks 4 and 8).

 If you have already registered with us or have previously taken part in a study at the CRC please click "already registered" to express your interest.
 If you have not previously registered please click "new participant application form".